RussTracy/Work-Day-Scheduler/README.md

 # Work-Day-Scheduler

-Week 5: Third-Party API's Challenge

-## Description

-This site was designed to enhance my skills using 3rd party API's.
+This calendar app for scheduling your work day was designed to enhance my skills using 3rd party API's.
 This project used BootStrap and jQuery as well as moment.js to create a Work Day Scheduler.

 ## Built With
 * HTML